paradisedan/pitch-transfer-api/README.md

    - Reduces jitter and unwanted pitch variations
    - Creates more natural-sounding intonation patterns
    - Helps eliminate artifacts in the output audio

+4. **PSOLA Resynthesis**:
+   - Uses Pitch-Synchronous Overlap-Add for high-quality pitch modification
+   - Preserves the spectral characteristics of the original sound
+   - Maintains better high-frequency content than other methods
+   - Creates more natural transitions between voiced and unvoiced segments

 ## Troubleshooting